 TAKE MEASURES AT HOME AND OUTSIDE to address aging challenges: e.g., orthopedic bed for aching joints, mats and rugs to prevent slipping, secure/assistive harness and leash, warm coat.

-Become familiar with SIGNS and SYMPTOMS of possible health problems and bring them to your veterinarian's attention promptly.
+Become familiar with SIGNS OF AGING and age-related health problems and bring them to your veterinarian's attention promptly.

 Explore the website for much more information on senior dogs and their care: